GSA/open-gsa-redesign/_apidocs/spr-api.md

 ### OpenAPI Specification File

-You can view the full details of this API in the OpenAPI Specification file available here: [Open API specification file for the Subcontracting Plan Reports API](openapi.yaml)
+You can view the full details of this API in the OpenAPI Specification file available here: <a href="v1/openapi.yaml">Open API specification file for the Subcontracting Plan Reports API</a>

 ### HTTP Response Codes